brperdomo/BoL-Processor/DEMO_SCRIPT.md

 > "Today I'm demonstrating the Nutrient BOL Processor - a production-ready application that leverages Nutrient's XTractFlow SDK for intelligent document processing.
 This isn't just another demo app - it's a complete integration showing how XTractFlow transforms raw BOL documents into structured, actionable data for logistics systems."

 ### Architecture Walkthrough
 > "Let me show you the technical architecture behind this integration.
-We have three key components:"
+We have a sophisticated dual-service design:"

-**[Screen: Show ARCHITECTURE_DIAGRAM.md - visual overview section]**
+**[Screen: Show SIMPLE_ARCHITECTURE_VISUAL.md]**

 > "First, our **React frontend** built with TypeScript and Vite - this handles file uploads, user interactions, and real-time status updates.
 Users can drag and drop BOL documents in multiple formats: PDFs, JPEGs, PNGs, and TIFFs."

-> "Second, our **Node.js Express backend** - this orchestrates the workflow, manages document state, and provides the REST API that connects everything together."
+> "Second, our **Node.js orchestrator** running on port 5000 - this coordinates the entire workflow.
+It hosts the frontend, manages document state, and acts as a smart proxy between the user interface and our processing engine."

-> "And third - the star of the show - our **XTractFlow .NET service**.
+> "And third - the star of the show - our **dedicated .NET XTractFlow service** running on port 8080.
 This is where the real magic happens.
-It's a production-grade .NET 8 application that integrates directly with Nutrient's GdPicture.XtractFlow SDK."
+It's a production-grade .NET 8 application that integrates directly with Nutrient's GdPicture.XtractFlow SDK and handles all the heavy AI processing."

 ---